richardschoen/scottklementstuff/base64/readme.md

 The code will only work on an EBCDIC system.
 If you want to do the same thing in VARPG or another ASCII-based version of RPG, you will have to modify the base64 tables.
 This won't be a problem on an iSeries system, of course.

 Base64 is part of the MIME standard.
 For more information, please see section 6.8 of RFC 2045.

+❗Info about installation is found in the README.TXT file in the ZIP archive.